Founder & Chief Learning Strategist

 - School Principal, Seattle Public Schools (WA)

-- Founding School Director, Scholars Academies (PA)
+- Founding School Director of Culture, Scholars Academies (PA)

 - Middle School Dean of Students, Clark County School District (NV)